Small cancellation labellings of some infinite graphs and applications: Small cancellation labellings of some graphs

-In its labeling the beginning sub-path of length $t$ is labeled the same way --- up to changing orientation --- as the ending sub-path of length $t$, that is, it has the form (where `repetitive' parts are underlined):
+In its labelling the beginning sub-path of length $t$ is labelled the same way -- up to changing orientation -- as the ending sub-path of length $t$, that is, it has the form (where `repetitive' parts are underlined):

 with

 (The last inequality is a rough estimate coming from $k> \lambda \gi \tn -1$.)